 Let’s break down these types of emails to better prepare ourselves for situations like this.
 The opening sentence of an extortion email is written to get attention, it usually contains some sort of personal data.
 In most cases, this data is a password.
 You may ask, “How can someone possibly get my password, I mean it’s specific to only to me?”
 The most common way usually involves a breach with a company whom you may have an account with already.

 What can I do?

-An easy way to find out if your personal information has been breached is to visit www.haveibeenpwned.com and putting in your email address.
-The HaveIBeenPwned website will provide you with detailed information around the breaches that your account has bee associated with.
+An easy way to find out if your personal information has been breached is to visit www.haveibeenpwned.com and put in your email address.
+The HaveIBeenPwned website will provide you with detailed information around the breaches that your account has been associated with.

 What if I have been breached?

 If your password is still in use, go to your accounts and change it.
 Changing your passwords regularly and using a password vault are great ways to prevent and mitigate these risks.